-or other business enterprise, nonprofit organization, labor organization, or educational or other institution other than the United States.
-Exclude: Positions held in any religious, social, fratemal, or political entities (such as political parties and campaign organizations); and positions solely of an honorary nature.
+Report all positions, compensated or uncompensated, as an officer, director, trustee of an organization, partner, proprietor, representative, employee, or consultant of any corporation, firm, partnership, or other business enterprise, nonprofit organization, labor organization, or educational or other institution other than the United States.
+Exclude: Positions held in any religious, social, fraternal, or political entities (such as political parties and campaign organizations); and positions solely of an honorary nature.
 New Members and second-year candidates report positions held in the reporting period and the current calendar year.
-First-year candidates and new employees report positions held in the current calendar year and the current calendar years.
-Report all positions, compensated or uncompensated, as an officer, director, trustee of an organization, partner, proprietor, representative, employee, or consultant of any corporation, firm, partnership,
+First-year candidates and new employees report positions held in the current calendar years.

-Name of Organization Rober University I surence Rooting Position Truste (Lincompensated) Chonor + President
+Name of Organization Baker University Lawrence Roofinb Position Trustee (uncompensated) Dwarf & President